What Are the Types of Construction?

 Published On

-Everyone knows that the tools HVAC service techs use are only as reliable as the specialist wielding them, but that doesn’t mean there aren’t a few essentials every HVAC tech should have in their tool bag.
-With that in mind, we’ve put together this list of HVAC tools that will come in handy on any service call.
-From personal protective equipment to power tools to basic hand tools, here is the ultimate HVAC equipment list.
+With that in mind, we’ve put together this HVAC tools list to help you on any service call.
+From personal protective equipment to power tools and basic hand tools, here’s the ultimate HVAC equipment list.

 A utility knife is handy for cutting insulation, tape, and other materials.

 No HVAC equipment list is complete without a good old-fashioned screwdriver.
-This tool is a must-have for tightening and loosening screws, and is especially useful when accessing electrical components behind bolted covers.
+This tool is a must-have for tightening and loosening screws, and it is especially useful when accessing electrical components behind bolted covers.

 An inspection mirror allows technicians to view hard-to-see areas during inspections.